JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 Compose Multiplatform releases ship separately from Kotlin and Jetpack Compose releases.
 This page contains information about Compose Multiplatform releases, Compose release cycles, and component compatibility.
-For details about supported tooling versions, refer to [](recommended-ides.md).
+For details about supported IDE versions, refer to [](recommended-ides.md).

 ## Supported platforms